 This is the essay I did not know I needed to write until I did.

 The first days of November began with me drafting a post about one of my pet interests, the punk movement.
 It was the militant energy of it that drew me, an energy that matched the rage I felt against my circumstances.
 I was unemployed; my health was in unexpected jeopardy.
-Every day felt like barefoot walk on a ledge made of broken glass; the rawness of punk felt good.
+Every day felt like barefoot walk on a ledge made of broken glass.
+The rawness of punk felt good.
 A reaction to the economic crises and drive toward commercialization that characterized the 1970s, musicians in London and New York transformed their songs into musical fists that hit hard and fast.
 Aggression was salvation because they were children of the capitalist Cold War apocalypse.

 I wanted to write about this history to understand why I’d felt the need to thrift military fatigues and cherry red Doc Marten combat boots online.
 Who—or what—was I really at war with?
 My hardships?
 The injustice of an appalling year?
 A suburbanized, aging self?
 At first I accepted it as a way to indulge my perennial love for youth, rebellion and radical feminism.
 I was just doing me and externalizing my own inner conflicts as I always had, this time through the lens of nostalgia.